-- Altitude Sickness (AMS)
+- Altitude sickness

-- Experienced guides
+- Experienced Kilimanjaro guides

-- Qualified tour operator
+- Choosing a qualified tour operator

 We cover each of these in depth below.
 Please remember that the purpose of this article is not to scare you, but to keep you well informed.
 At Follow Alice our priority is your safety.
 We want you to know how to climb Kilimanjaro and how to do it in the safest way possible.
 It is safe to climb Kilimanjaro, but only when you are educated on the risks.
 Its a challenge, but thats what its all about right!?

+In fact, the oldest person to summit was 88 years old and the youngest was 7 years old.
+Kyle Maynard, who has no arms and legs due to a condition called congenital amputation, crawled unassisted to the top of Kilimanjaro in 2012.
 Nonetheless, it is still a hard climb.
 It’s fair to say that climbing Kilimanjaro is not akin to climbing Everest or K2.
 However it is still to be approached with upmost care.
 The consequence of climbing too high, or too quickly, is altitude sickness.

 Altitude sickness, or Acute Mountain Sickness (AMS), is a negative health effect of high altitude.
 The percentage of oxygen in the atmosphere at sea level is about 21%.
 As you climb higher up the mountain the percentage remains the same but the number of oxygen molecules per breath is reduced.
 At 12,000 feet (3,600 m) there are roughly 40% fewer oxygen molecules per breath.
 The body therefore finds it hard to adapt and function as normal with less oxygen.